playsms/playsms/documents/development/WEBSERVICES.md

 ## Parameters

-Below table listed playSMS webservices paramaters.
+Listed in the below table are webservices parameters for individual tasks.

 Name           | Description
 -------------- | --------------